On the Real Zeroes of Half-integral Weight Hecke Cusp Forms: Introduction

 The fundamental domain $\mathcal F:=\Gamma_0(4)\backslash\mathbb H$ is taken to be the domain in the upper half-plane bordered by the vertical lines $\sigma=\pm\frac12$ and circles\footnote{Here $B(x,r)$ denotes the circle with radius $r$ centred at $x$.} $B(-\frac13,\frac13)$, $B(\frac15,\frac15)$, and $B(\frac38,\frac18)$.
 Notice that this fundamental domain has three cusps at $\infty$, $0$, and $\frac12$ (these have widths $1$, $4$, and $1$, respectively).

-It is well-known that any half-integral weight Hecke cusp form may be normalised to have real Fourier coefficients\footnote{Indeed, the numbers $c_g(n)n^{k+\frac12}$ lie in the field generated over $\mathbb Q$ by the Fourier coefficients of its Shimura lift, which is a level $1$ Hecke eigenform of weight $2k$, so these numbers are real and algebraic (see \cite[Proposition 4.2]{Kumar-Purkait2014} and also the remarks before \cite[Theorem 1]{Kohnen-Zagier1981}).} $c_g(n)$ and we impose this normalisation throughout the paper.
+It is well-known that any half-integral weight Hecke cusp form may be normalised to have real Fourier coefficients\footnote{Indeed, the numbers $c_g(n)n^{k/2-1/4}$ lie in the field generated over $\mathbb Q$ by the Fourier coefficients of its Shimura lift, which is a level $1$ Hecke eigenform of weight $2k$, so these numbers are real and algebraic (see \cite[Proposition 4.2]{Kumar-Purkait2014} and also the remarks before \cite[Theorem 1]{Kohnen-Zagier1981}).} $c_g(n)$ and we impose this normalisation throughout the paper.

 Analogous to the integral weight setting, we study the real zeroes, that is zeroes on the two geodesic segments on which the cusp form takes real values in the normalisation above.
 Our first main result establishes that there are almost the expected amount (our result is optimal up to a power of the logarithm) of real zeroes for many half-integral weight Hecke cusp forms.
 Throughout the article, let $k$ be a positive integer.
 We write $S_{k+\frac12}(4)$ for the space of half-integral weight cusp forms of weight $k+\frac12$ and level $4$.
-Also we denote $S_{k+\frac12}^+(4)\subset S_{k+\frac12}(4)$ for the Kohnen plus subspace and let $B^+_{k+\frac12}$ denote a fixed Hecke eigenbasis for $S_{k+\frac12}^+(4)$.
+Also, we denote by $S_{k+\frac12}^+(4)\subset S_{k+\frac12}(4)$ the Kohnen plus subspace and let $B^+_{k+\frac12}$ denote a fixed Hecke eigenbasis for $S_{k+\frac12}^+(4)$.
 Note that for half-integral weight cusp forms we cannot normalise the coefficient $c_g(1)$ to be equal to one without losing the algebraicity of the Fourier coefficients.
 This means that, unlike in the integral weight case, there is no canonical choice for $B_{k+\frac12}^+$, but this causes no problems for us.
 We write $\mathcal Z(g):=\{z\in\mathcal F:\,g(z)=0\}$ for the set of zeroes of $g\in S_{k+\frac12}^+(4)$ and let $\mathcal F_Y:=\{z\in\mathcal F\,:\,\Im(z)\geq Y\}$.
-Finally, set\footnote{Here, and throughout the paper, the notation $\ell\sim L$ means that $L\leq \ell\leq 2L$.}
+Finally, set\footnote{Here, and throughout the paper, the notation $\ell\sim L$ means that $\ell\in[L,2L]\cap\mathbb N$.
+This should not be confused with the asymptotic notation $f\sim g$ for functions $f$ and $g$ used also in the present article.}